 The carcinogenic risks from cows ingesting the bromoform from the seaweed Asparagopsis which seems to be property in the seaweed that acts as methane inhibitor springs from a single study where they used mice and dosed them with 1500 times the levels that cows would normally ingest the chemical (Daalder, 2020).

-Seaweed production may lead to bromoform leakage into the atmosphere.
+Seaweed production may lead to the leakage of bromoform into the atmosphere.

-Dr. Andy Reisinger of the New Zealand Agricultural Greenhouse Gas Research Centre (NZAGRC) thinks that seaweed production would present high-risk bromoform leakage.
+Dr. Andy Reisinger of the New Zealand Agricultural Greenhouse Gas Research Centre (NZAGRC) thinks that seaweed production would present a high risk of bromoform leakage.
 He said that the mitigation effect is not from seaweed per se but from the bromoform that it produces.

-He added that bromoform is a simple chemical that can be produced from the laboratory and it would be simpler to administer it via a bolus, rather than go to the trouble of growing seaweeds.
+He added that bromoform is a simple chemical that can be produced in the laboratory, and it would be simpler to administer it via a bolus, rather than go to the trouble of growing seaweeds.

 Other possible adverse effects of bromoform

-Also, Reisinger raised the chances of this chemical turning up as residue into food.
+Additionally, Reisinger increased the likelihood of this chemical being detected as a residue in food.

-Rob Kinley, an Australian CSIRO scientist rejected Dr Reisinger ideas saying that the role of bromoform destroying the ozone layer is not yet well understood.
-In terms of the carcinogenic properties of bromoform, Kinley says little research has been done, just one study so far.
+Rob Kinley, an Australian CSIRO scientist, rejected Dr Reisinger’s ideas, saying that the role of bromoform destroying the ozone layer is not yet well understood in terms of the carcinogenic properties of bromoform.
+Kinley notes that little research has been conducted, with only one study to date.

 Kinley added that the problems with bromoform impacting the ozone layer and appearing on the food as residues haven’t been quantified yet whereas the benefits of seaweeds are far-reaching.

-In the Beehive press release, it announces that the government is giving 100 thousand to the Cawthorn Institute to use the seaweed as a cattle feed supplement for domestic and global markets.
+In the Beehive press release, it is announced that the government is providing $100,000 to the Cawthorn Institute to utilise seaweed as a cattle feed supplement for both domestic and global markets.
 This announcement was made when NZ Prime Minister and Agriculture Minister Damien O’Connor visited Nelson’s Cawthorn Aquaculture Park.
 Damien calls this project a game-changer (Methane reducing cattle, 2019).

-Another New Zealand technology founded by a group of local techs and bioscience entrepreneurs has been working with Australia’s CSIRO are also racing to produce cattle supplements from the seaweed Asparagopsis.
-They have received $500 thousand from the Provincial Growth Fund to establish a seaweed processing plant in Southland, New Zealand where the seaweed will also be grown (NZ methane-busting seaweed, 2019).
+Another New Zealand technology, founded by a group of local tech and bioscience entrepreneurs, has been collaborating with Australia’s CSIRO, which is also working to produce cattle supplements from the seaweed Asparagopsis.
+They have received $500 thousand from the Provincial Growth Fund to establish a seaweed processing plant in Southland, New Zealand, where the seaweed will also be grown (NZ methane-busting seaweed, 2019).

-It’s interesting to note that New Zealand’s solution to reduce its dairy emissions is just found on its waters.
+It’s interesting to note that New Zealand’s solution to reduce its dairy emissions is just found in its waters.

 Not only will the seaweed reduce emission, but another upside to it is the production of better milk when cows are fed with the seaweed.
 The benefits do not stop there yet.

-Farming, production, and processing of Asparagopsis and making them into supplements will also help create jobs, boost the dairy industry in particular and the economy in general.
+Farming, production, and processing of Asparagopsis, and making it into supplements, will also help create jobs, boost the dairy industry in particular, and the economy in general.

 Daalder, M. (2020, February 19).
 How this seaweed could slash dairy emissions.
 Newsroom.
 Retrieved from https://www.newsroom.co.nz/2020/02/19/1035951/stewart-island-seaweed-could-cut-dairy-emissions